danhphan/git-tutorial/3-github.md

 Notice that you did this *without needing any special access from Alice!*
 This is the magic of GitHub and open source.

-Check out the impact that GitHub has had on a few open source Python projects:
+Check out the impact that GitHub has had on a few open-source Python projects:

 ![GitHub's impact on FOSS](/git-tutorial/images/gh.png)